Comparative analysis of oral fluid metabolism parameters between patients with complicated and uncomplicated implantation

 Abstract

-Relevance.
-Modern scientific research continues to develop promising areas for diagnosing inflammatory complications after dental implantation.
-Analysis of studies shows that inflammatory complications depend on many factors, the establishment of which can be challenging.
-In this regard, saliva diagnostics opens up broad prospects for studying the pathogenetic basis of the development of inflammatory processes.
+ВACKGROUND: Modern scientific research continues to develop promising areas for diagnosing inflammatory complications after dental implantation.
+Analysis of studies shows that inflammatory complications depend on various factors, the establishment of which can be challenging.
+Hence, saliva diagnostics opens up broad prospects for studying the pathogenetic basis of the development of inflammatory processes.

-Results.
-Based on the results of the studies and comparative analysis of complicated and uncomplicated implantation, previously unknown data on their distinctive metabolic characteristics were obtained and presented.
-With complicated implantation, these include a characteristic increase in C-reactive protein, iron, uric acid and a decrease in calcium levels.
+RESULTS: Based on the results of the studies and comparative analysis of complicated and uncomplicated implantation, previously unknown data on their distinctive metabolic characteristics were obtained and presented.
+With complicated implantation, these include a characteristic increase in C-reactive protein, iron, and uric acid and a decrease in calcium levels.

-Conclusions.
-A set of new information has been obtained that reveals prognostically significant factors of gastric cancer metabolism during complicated and uncomplicated implantation.
-The identified changes in metabolism during implantation must be taken into account and differentiated from early metabolic signs of inflammation.
-The study of gastric cancer is objective and promising in the diagnosis of the inflammatory process and its prognosis.
+CONCLUSION: New information revealing prognostically significant factors of gastric cancer metabolism during complicated and uncomplicated implantation has been obtained.
+The identified changes in metabolism during implantation should be considered and differentiated from early metabolic signs of inflammation.
+The study of oral fluid is objective and promising in the diagnosis of the inflammatory process and its prognosis.

 About the authors